 Learn more about James by visiting his staff profile

 Dr Catherine Owen

-Catherine is a British Academy Postdoctoral Fellow, 2017 - 2020.
+Catherine is a Senior Lecturer.
 The project explores citizen participation in processes of policy making and delivery in Russia and China.
 In particular, it conducts an interpretive comparison of participatory budgeting initiatives and the implementation of recycling policies in St Petersburg and Shanghai.
 This approach seeks to remain faithful to the situated nature of local political meanings, while highlighting common trends and processes.

 Learn more about Catherine by visiting her staff profile

 Dr Lamprini Rori

 Lamprini’s main interests are comparative politics, political behaviour and political communication.
 Her research on comparative politics has been particularly focused on the party change of socialist parties throughout Europe under the dynamics produced by the rise of public opinion and the professionalisation of political communication frommid-1970s until mid-2010s.
 She has researched the rise of radicalism in crisis-ridden national contexts, as well as the online political networks of the far right and the far left.
 She is currently working on psycho-social perspectives related to the rise of right-wing extremism and the electoral rise of the far right in Europe.
 She has recently co-authored a piece on the role of local party organisation in the electoral breakthrough of right-wing extremism: From dusk to dawn: Local party organisation and party success of right-wing extremism.